Screemm/screemm.github.io/_posts/2021-07-20-creating-discord-bot.md

 title: Creating a Discord bot
 tags: discord tutorials
 author: Sheldon J Smith
+excerpt_separator: <!-- excerpt-end -->
 img: blog_img1.jpg
 ---

-Creating a Discord bot within Discord's developer portal can be daunting for beginners, which is why I've made this guide.
-Below you'll learn how to make an application, deploy a bot for that application and obtain your bot's token to add to the Discord bot project of your choice.
+Creating a Discord bot within Discord's developer portal can be daunting for beginners, which is why I've made this guide.<!-- excerpt-end --> Below you'll learn how to make an application, deploy a bot for that application and obtain your bot's token to add to the Discord bot project of your choice.

 If there's anything I can improve on, please <a href="mailto:sheldon@sheldon.email">shoot me an email</a>.